Joy of generators

 Limitations

-Production databases like PostgreSQL and MySQL also aren’t going to rewrite their executors to use generators any time soon.
+Production databases like PostgreSQL and MySQL are not going to rewrite their executors to use generators.
 The hand-written state machine in nodeNestloop.c has been tested, profiled, and debugged over decades.
-You could theoretically swap it out for a generator and get the same behavior, but regressions in a database executor are painful to debug.
-The existing code probably handles a dozen obscure edge cases that nobody documented.
-Battle-tested code usually wins out.
+It probably handles a dozen obscure edge cases that nobody documented.
+Battle-tested code wins.

 Footnotes